 - Inadequate Maintenance: Land owner or possessor does not use reasonable care in maintaining the property.
 An example would be failing to trim trees, which causes branches to fall.

 - Defective Conditions: Land owner or possessor not fixing dangerous conditions, or not even warning the public that they exist.
-An example is a stairway with a broken handrail.
-A drowning accident or a mold exposure injury may be attributable to landlord or landowner negligence of this type.

 - Inadequate Security: Land owner or possessor failing to provide sufficient security.
 An example would be not having adequate lighting in a parking lot or security guards when they are required.

 - School Negligence: If your child experiences sexual assault or harrassment by faculty or staff, or is injured by a bully, improper supervision or school bus accident you may have rights to compensation through a premises liability claim.

 Circumstances That Can lead to premises liability: